California Home Loan Process

-This is the fundamentals of how the California mortgage loan process work and all loans follows this process regardless of the type of loan sought.
+This is the fundamentals of how the California mortgage loan process works.
+All loans follow this process regardless of the type of loan sought.
 An important step in the course of loan processing work is the credit review and employment verification, which are performed once an application is completed.
-Supporting documents such as tax returns, w-2’s, paystubs, bank statements, investment records are often required to complete this step.
+Supporting documents such as tax returns, w-2’s, pay stubs, bank statements, investment records are often required to complete this step.

 The mortgage loan application form asks for detailed information about you and the property you wish to buy, and requires documentation about your personal finances.
 The lender will examine this information, as well as your credit history and you are then ready to move down the pipeline of the mortgage loan process.